-There is an unfortunate trend these days to further grade the distinction between aw and politics.
+There is an unfortunate trend these days to further erode the distinction between isw and politics.
 The formation and enforcement of laws is, of course, connected with the political process.
 On the other hand, the interpretation of the law should be divorced from the political process as much as possible.
-The problem is that the Consutution has, more and more, become an arena for carrying on political contests.
+The problem is that the Constitution has, more and more, become an arena for carrying on political contests.
 Where proponents see little hope of legislative success, they have sought to cast their claims in constitutional molds.
-A & result, there are those who are more concerned with a judge's politics than with his or her view of the law and the role of the audiciary in our form of government.
-What is even more siarming is the growing tendency to interpret judicial decisions in political terms that only take account of resulta mard of commentary surround-commenters of Judge Robert H. nomination of sure of the vacancy on the Supreme Court , obscured the legitimate issues and served to focus attention on the irrelevant and unumarable.
-We do not and cannot know whether porta's heart was pure on the day he fired Archibald Cox.
+As a result, there are those who are more concerned with a judge's politics than with his or her view of the law and the role of the judiciary in our form of government.
+What is even more siarming is the growing tendency to interpret judicial decisions in political terms that only take account of result a

+'szard of commentary surroundnomination of Judge Robert H. ... or the vacancy on the Supreme Court , obscured the legitimate issues and served to focus attention on the irrelevant and unitary mable.
+We do not and cannot know whether bork's heart was pure on the day he fired Archibald Cox.
 What we can determine is whether his conduct was within, and indeed required by, the law.
 We cannot know precisely how Bork, now on the U.S. Court of Appeals, will vote on a variety of issues that will eventually appear before the Supreme Court.
-What we can reasonably expect to understand is Bork's comion as to the nature of the U.S. Constitution and his approach to interpret-
+What we can reasonably expect to understand is Bork's opinion as to the nature of the U.S. Constitution and his approach to interpret-

-In a 1986 article in the San Diego Law Review, Bork sets forth his views on the proper role of the judiciary and the approach that it ought to take to constitutional interpretation.
-He discusses the problems created by the use of a concept like the "right of privacy" as the criterion for determining the result in Griswold Va.
+In a 1986 article in the sen Diego Law

+Review, Bork sets forth his views on the

+proper role of the judiciary and the approach that it ought to take to constitutional interpretation.
+He discusses the

+problems created by the use of a concept

+like the "right of privacy" as the criterion

+for determining the result in Griswold vs.

 Connecticut.
-"My point," Bork says, "is amply that the level of abstraction chosen makes the application of a generalised right of privacy unpredictable."
-What concerned s the trend toward generalization al decisions even when the Constiis silent on an issue, and what this ght lead to as a source of unstructured
+"My point," Bork cays, "is

+simply that the level of abstraction chosen

+makes the application of a generalised right

+of privacy unpredictable."
+What concerned

+the trend toward generalization

+al decisions even when the Constiis silent on an issue, and what this

+gint lead to as a source of unstructured

-بتختفيم power.
+adical power.

 The whole tenor of Bork's article is strongly reminiscent of the late Supreme Court Justice Hugo Black's dissent in the Griswold case.
-"Privacy."
-Black said, "is a broad, abstract and ambiguous concept which can easily be shrunken in meaning but which can also, on the other hand, easily be interpreted as a constitutional ban against many things. . . ."
+"Privacy," Black said, "is a broad, abstract and ambiguous concept which can easily be shrunken in meaning but which can also, on the other hand, easily be interpreted as a constitutional ban against many things. . . ."
 Black's view of the manner in which the Supreme Court ought to interpret the Constitution has much in common with Bork's as expressed in the San Diego Law Review article.